ebi-gene-expression-group/atlas-help-pages/help-page-scxa.md

 ### How to search in Single Cell Expression Atlas

+There are two main search windows in Single Cell Expression Atlas (SCEA) – on the Home page and in the Gene search tab.

+The Home page search window allows searches using either gene names or symbols directly or metadata queries (e.g. a cell type name, disease, organism part), Gene search tab allows gene searches only.

-Here you can use the **Gene search box** to search whether a gene comprises part of a cell type expression profile.
+**Gene searches** allows you to discover whether a genea gene comprises part of a cell type expression profile.
 You may search its gene ID via its gene symbol or name (e.g. _APOA2_).
 A dropdown box will appear showing related gene symbols and species-specific results to choose from.

 You can also specify which species (e.g. _Mus musculus_) you are interested in.
 Use the **Species drop down** to specify your organism of interest.
 Once your selection is made, searching for a gene ID will restrict suggestions to the specified species.

 ![Single Cell Expression Atlas home page search](assets/img/scxa/home_search.png)

-#### Search Results
+#### Gene Search Results

 Once you have selected the gene symbol of interest click **Search** and this will load a new page of all experiments where your selected gene is expressed.